-Director of Internet, Science and Technology Research, Pew Center
+Director, Internet and Technology Research, Pew Research Center

-Lee Rainie is the Director of Internet, Science, and Technology Research at the Pew Research Center, a non-profit, non–partisan “fact tank” that studies the social impact of the internet.
+Lee Rainie is the Director of Internet and Technology research at the Pew Research Center, a non-profit, non–partisan “fact tank” that studies the social impact of the internet.

-His Project was described by the American Sociological Association as the “most authoritative source of reliable data on the use and impact of the internet and mobile connectivity” and the ASA awarded him and the Internet Project its award for “excellence in the reporting on social issues award” in 2014.
+His Project was described by the American Sociological Association as the “most authoritative source of reliable data on the use and impact of the internet and mobile connectivity” and the ASA awarded him and the Internet Project its award for “excellence in the reporting on social issues award.”

-Mr Rainie is a co-author of Networked: The new social operating system with sociologist Barry Wellman and co-author of five books about the future of the internet that are based on Project surveys.
+Mr Rainie is a co-author of Networked: The new social operating system with sociologist Barry Wellman about the social impact of the internet, mobile phones and social media.
+He is also co-author of five books about the future of the internet that are based on Project surveys about the subject.

-Prior to launching the Pew Internet Project, Mr Rainie was managing editor of US News & World Report.
+Prior to launching the Pew Internet Project, Mr Lee was managing editor of US News & World Report.